 Because these documents can become complicated, many HOA boards hire an accountant to help with at least some of them.
 State law can get very specific about what goes into them, even down to the font-size.
 To both calculate some of the more complex elements, and ensure you are wholly following the state requirements, it might be worth it to have an expert’s assistance.

 The Annual Policy Statement

 Also 30 to 90 days before the start of the fiscal year, the HOA board must disclose the organization’s official policy statement.
 The collection of documents describing the policies which govern the HOA.
-These policies are the backbone of running Homeowners Association.
-They describe everything from process to collecting fees to dispute resolution.
+These policies are the backbone of running the Homeowners Association.
+They describe everything from the process to collecting fees to dispute resolution.
 State law will tell you every single thing that needs to be included, but it at least must have:

 - The name and address of the person designated to receive official communications for the HOA;

 - Procedures for the HOA to resolve disputes—both an internal dispute resolution process and a summary of provisions for an alternative dispute resolution;

 - Policies for topics such as rules enforcement, assessment collections, penalties, enforcement of liens or other legal remedies when a homeowner is failing to pay assessments;

 - The rights of your HOA members, such as the right to receive general notices via individual delivery and receive copies of meeting minutes;

 - Also included must be a description of how members can request to have notices sent to 2 additional addresses;

 - What procedures and requirements your HOA uses to approve or deny physical changes (architectural, landscaping, etc.) to property; and